L.A. community rallies to feed healthcare workers on the frontline amid the coronavirus pandemic

 "We’re currently delivering about 5,000 meals a week.
 We originally anticipated 450," Shannon Pruitt, an organizer with Help Feed the Frontline, said.
 "We’ll be at 10,000 by next week, both lunches and dinners to 11 area local hospitals."

-The effort is sustained through community and donations and with celebrities like Laker star Anthony Davis pledging to match every dollar donated.
+The effort is sustained through community and donations and with celebrities like Lakers star Anthony Davis pledging to match every dollar donated.

 "The strength and endurance of our healthcare heroes is needed now more than ever, and we plan to meet their needs with a heightened urgency for the next 30 days," the GoFundMe page says.